fred1608/KSPython/README.md

 lift_stages = ksp.Stage()
 ```

 The main rocket stage is composed by an LV-T45 "Swivel" engine, a FL-T800 fuel tank and a Mk1 Command pod.
-Those two first parts were added onto the stage by means of the add_parts function, while the command pod, being just an static object for the purpose of simulation, was added by simply adding his weight.
+Those two first parts were added onto the stage by means of the add_parts function, while the command pod, being just an static object for the purpose of simulation, was added by simply adding his mass.

 ```python
 main_stage.add_parts([FLT800, LVT45])
 main_stage.add_extra_mass(0.84) # Mk1 Command Pod
 ```

 The same process is repeated for the other stage.
-Note that this rocket is an asparagus configuration of 6 boosters.
+Note that this rocket is an asparagus configuration with 6 boosters.
 Each stage is composed of two boosters, those can be added together.

 ```python
 lift_stages.add_parts([FLT400]*2 + [LVT30]*2)